dfsalam/portfolio/README.md

-> Portfolio project was developed to practice the flexbox and grid concepts and also to practice responsive design.
+> Portfolio project was developed to practice the flexbox and grid concepts and also responsive design.